How to Clean Up Household Dust

 One more fact, there are at least three common species of house dust mites: European house dust mite (Dermatohagoides pteronyssinus), the American house dust mite (Dermatophagoides farinae), and Euroglyphus maynei.

-How to remove dust from our homes?
+How to clean dust from our homes?

 If you suffer from dust and dust mite allergy or asthma symptoms, then it will be necessary to remove dust from your home and work place on a regular basis.
 How often to dust really depends on how bad your asthma and allergies are.
 If you’re very sensitive, it might be necessary to clean certain areas of your home every day.
 However for most people, a good weekly cleaning helps to control allergies and asthma symptoms caused by dust and dust mites.